August 16–20, 2017

 The post-petroleum future draws nearer.
 When it arrives, what will you eat?
 Where will it come from?
 In short, what regenerative food systems may one day replace supermarkets and Amazon deliveries?
 In addition to small-scale local farming, what role might the ancient subsistence methods of hunting, trapping, and foraging play in nourishing our communities?
 What concepts, models, and visions for resilient communities and regenerative food systems await discovery?

-After four days of wilderness survival, you may feel more open, connected, and alive.
+After your wilderness survival experience, you may feel more open, connected, and alive.
 These are all symptoms of nature connection.
 From this experience of nature connection, you will have an opportunity to reflect on your experiences and dream new dreams for our future.
 What bright things can you envision for the future of our children and their children?

 On our final day, we will gather together for a potluck with the larger community—the family, friends, and colleagues we’ve invited—to share the stories of our adventures and the visions in our hearts.
 Food provided will be largely contributed by local farmers, and will include a small offering of wild foods from our program.